statelyai/xstate/packages/xstate-react/README.md

 ## Matching States

-Using a `switch` statement might suffice for a simple, non-hierarchical state machine, but for [hierarchical](https://xstate.js.org/docs/guides/hierarchical.html) and [parallel](https://xstate.js.org/docs/guides/parallel.html) machines, the state values will be objects, not strings.
-In this case, it's better to use [`state.matches(...)`](https://xstate.js.org/docs/guides/states.html#state-methods-and-getters):
+When using [hierarchical](https://xstate.js.org/docs/guides/hierarchical.html) and [parallel](https://xstate.js.org/docs/guides/parallel.html) machines, the state values will be objects, not strings.
+In this case, it is best to use [`state.matches(...)`](https://xstate.js.org/docs/guides/states.html#state-methods-and-getters).

+We can do this with `if/else if/else` blocks:

 ```js
 // ...